 Convert Gigajoule to Watt-second (GJ to Watt-second)

-Gigajoule (GJ) and Watt-second (Watt-second) are both units of length.
+Gigajoule (GJ) and Watt-second (Watt-second) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert gigajoule to watt-second.
-This free online calculator tool makes it simple and easy to perform the conversion from GJ to Watt-second.
+This free online calculator tool makes it simple and easy to perform the conversion from GJ unit to the Watt-second unit.

 One Gigajoule is equal to 1e+9 Watt-second.